Fokker: aircraft manufacturer

 The Fokker 50:

-This is somewhat the smaller version of the Fokker 100.
-Indeed, the latter can accommodate up to 55 passengers on a distance of 1,500 km.
+It is in some ways the smaller version of the Fokker 100, which can carry up to 55 passengers over a distance of 1,500 km.

-With its range, it is ideal for short regional trips.
+Its range makes it ideal for short regional journeys.

 To date, around 25 airlines use Fokker 50s.
-In line with the Fokker 100, the latter can be used by business aviation to carry teams or companies to a seminar, for example.
+In the same vein as the Fokker 100, it can also be used by business aviation companies for group flights.

-It can certainly be rented and privatized to transport sports teams or corporate teams for a seminar, for instance.
+It can also be hired out and privatised to transport sports teams or companies to seminars, for example.

-You now know everything about the aerospace manufacturer Fokker.
+You now know everything about the aircraft manufacturer Fokker.

-At AEROAFFAIRES, our team is at your disposal to charter a Fokker.
-Contact us at +33 (0) 1 44 09 91 82, 24/7.
-Do not hesitate to contact us or fill out our online quote.
-We will find the private jet that best suits your needs.
+At AEROAFFAIRES, our team is ready to help you book a Fokker flight.
+Contact us on +33 (0) 1 44 09 91 82, 24 hours a day, 7 days a week.
+Don’t hesitate to contact us or fill in our online quote.
+We’ll find you the private jet that best suits your needs.

 • What are Fokker's private aircraft?